AISHA ALSHAWAF, BDS 1986, FDSRCS, MFGDP, Diploma in Implant Dentistry, Royal college of Surgeons of England

 ALICIA VIDEON, LLB (Hons), B Ec.

 Admitted to practice as a solicitor in Australia, Hong Kong and England & Wales.
-Alicia is a lawyer and currently a partner at McDermott Will and Emery, with over 25 years’ experience advising companies and their boards or financiers on strategic legal, commercial and financial issues.
+Alicia is a lawyer and she is now consultant solicitor at Keystone Law. with over 25 years’ experience advising companies and their boards or financiers on strategic legal, commercial and financial issues.
 She has a particular interest in women’s equality and charities working to improve the position of women in disadvantaged situations.
 She.
 She believes that education for women is one of the most critical social issues globally and that it is important that more women achieve senior academic and corporate positions.

 RACHAEL UNSWORTH, MA, PhD